FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

 pods.
 The data replication is not done by Kubernetes, but rather by PostgreSQL itself, using the streaming replication feature #cite(<postgres-replication>).
 We cannot commit changes to the replica pods, but we can read from them, so they can be useful as read-only databases too beside redundancy.
-If for whatever reason the main pod fails, one of the replica pods can be promoted to be the main pod.
+If  the main pod fails for any reason, one of the replica pods can be promoted to become the main pod.

 #figure(caption: [PostgreSQL cluster with a main pod and two replica pods])[
   #image("../../figures/postgres-cluster.excalidraw.svg", width: 80%)